francois-rozet/amnre/README.md

 # Arbitrary Marginal Neural Ratio Estimation for Likelihood-free Inference

-This repository is the official implementation of *Arbitrary Marginal Neural Ratio Estimation* (AMNRE) for *Likelihood-free Inference* (LFI).
+This repository is the official implementation of the Master's thesis [Arbitrary Marginal Neural Ratio Estimation for Likelihood-free Inference](https://hdl.handle.net/2268.2/12993) and the article [Arbitrary Marginal Neural Ratio Estimation for Simulation-based Inference](https://arxiv.org/abs/2110.00449).

 ## Code